 "All business owners, whether they are freelancers or big-time CEOs, need to have a basic understanding of accounting and taxes so they can make their money work for them," said Alexis Krystina, principal accountant and founder of Advance Accounting.

-If you earn $400 or more in a year as a freelancer, the Internal Revenue Service considers you self-employed and requires you to file taxes as a business owner.
+If you earn $400 or more in a year as a freelancer from any single employer, the Internal Revenue Service considers you self-employed and requires you to file taxes as a business owner.
 In addition to the standard income taxes based on your tax bracket and filing status, you are responsible for paying a self-employment tax of 15.3%, which represents the Social Security and Medicare taxes you would normally pay, as well as the half typically covered by a traditional employer.

 "Some new solopreneurs and entrepreneurs are shocked when they have to pay self-employment tax," said Ellie Thompson, CEO of Money Therapy.
 "When you are working for a corporation, taxes like Medicare and Social Security tax are already deducted from your paycheck.
 As an entrepreneur, you have to account for those on your own."